berktepebag/Extended-Kalman-Filter-ROS/README.md

 ## How to use:
 1. Clone the project
-2. Modify demo.cpp with your needs.
+2. Modify demo.cpp.
+3. This package depends on Eigen library.
+Follow the instructions on the <a href="http://eigen.tuxfamily.org/index.php?title=Main_Page" target="_blank">official website</a>.
+Easiest way to setup is, extracting and copying the files to "usr/include/" folder.

-**Note:** Demo will not work unless you clone the main self-driving-car-ROS project.
+**Note:** Demo.cpp will not work unless you clone the main self-driving-car-ROS project or change the message types.

 ## Parameters

-Modify the parameters as you need: (They can also be found under tracking.cpp)
+Modify the parameters as you need: (Parameters can be found under tracking.cpp if modifying is necessary.)

 #### Process Covariance Matrix
 1. ekf/Qv_ax